Coat of arms of Natal: History

 The wildebeest became the popular symbol of Natal, and when the government decided in 1905 to obtain an official coat of arms, the wildebeest was an obvious choice for the design.
 The arms, designed by G. Ambrose Lee, the York Herald at the College of Arms, were granted by King Edward VII by Royal Warrant on 16 May 1907.

 After Natal became a province of the Union of South Africa in 1910, the provincial administration took over the arms.
-They were used as provincial arms until Natal was reconstituted as KwaZulu-Natal in 1994.
+They were used as the standalone provincial arms until Natal was reconstituted as KwaZulu-Natal in 1994.
+However, they continued to be used officially jointly with the coat of arms of KwaZulu until 2004 due to the new province being unable to agree on a new coat of arms.

 Blazon

 In their original form, as used by the colonial government, the Arms of 1907 consisted only of a shield, blazoned as follows: